simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 The `--budget` report type activates extra columns showing any budget goals for each account and period.
 The budget goals are defined by [periodic transactions](hledger.html#periodic-transactions).
-This is very useful for comparing planned and actual income, expenses, time usage, etc.
+This is useful for comparing planned and actual income, expenses, time usage, etc.

 For example, you can take average monthly expenses in the common expense categories to construct a minimal monthly budget:
 ```journal